theakashkumar22/Data-Analytics-Portfolio/02-sql-analysis/README.md

 # SQL Analysis of Superstore Dataset

-This project demonstrates SQL skills by querying the Superstore dataset to extract business insights, tailored for a Trainee Analyst role at MathCo.
+This project demonstrates SQL skills by querying the Superstore dataset to extract business insights.

 ## Objective
 Analyze sales, customer behavior, and product profitability using SQLite and Python (sqlite3, Pandas).